March 27, 2018

 Saving time at the beginning of the process is only one part of the story.
 Irregularities in briefings and approaches cause major headaches further down the line.
 That means standardization is key.

-“Every year, Heineken ran the same taste test across its markets, to compare new flavours and new beers,” says Sjoerd.
+“Every year, Heineken ran the same taste test across its markets, to compare new flavors and new beers,” says Sjoerd.
 “Sometimes, in some markets, new CMI people entered the company and were unaware that there was a standard approach, even for the global brand.
 They might run their local study with a completely different approach, or waste time inventing a new method.

 We had to ask about that, discuss what they had done, and try to work out which years of tests were even usable anymore.
 You had to evaluate what could really be done with this research that the company had spent money on.”